Hiking in Maine

 Appalachian Trail in The Forks

 The 2,000-mile famous Appalachian Trail (AT) crosses the Kennebec River at Caratunk, a few miles south of The Forks, Maine, where our Northern Outdoors Adventure Resort is located.
-Northern Outdoors offers shuttles to and from the trailhead for hikers wanting to stop at the lodge.
-Reserve your shuttles in advance and call for current pricing.
+Don’t try to cross yourself- time your crossing with the Ferry Service.
+And be sure to stop by the lodge after!

 Hiking from The Katahdin Adventure Base Camp